 A sunny patch in the backyard is an obvious choice for a victory garden, but it's not the only option.
 Window boxes, containers, and even rooftops can be utilized with great success.
 Are you short on space?
 Consider working in edible plants around your existing flowers and shrubs.

 Are you stuck with a shady backyard?
 Then, think about planting your victory garden in the front yard.
 Many fruit and vegetable plants are actually quite attractive, so there's no need to give up curb appeal.
 Plus, front yard gardens are becoming common in some neighborhoods.
-And even if they aren't yet sprouting up your neighborhood, you could start the trend.
+And even if they aren't yet sprouting up in your neighborhood, you could start the trend.
 Just make sure you follow local ordinances.

 No space to garden?
 See whether there are any community gardens in your town.
 Or consider asking a friend whether you can garden on their land in exchange for a cut of the harvest.